ReginaldBull/swan-lake/README.md

 ### Authentication endpoint

-Authentication is required to access parts of the api.
+Authentication is required to access parts of the API.

 To authenticate, you can use the following credentials: